JSackey101/Aeroplane-Informer/README.md

   This would allow for more detailed information and better/more up-to-date airport coverage.
 - Add progress display for when code is searching the APIs for data.
 - Add multiprocessing so requests can run in parallel to speed things up.
+- Currently situations such as finding no airports or flights result in Error Raising.
+May be worth looking into more graceful handling of these issues.